 Currently, research data resources are often stored in a decentralized, project-bound and temporary manner.
-Within the scope of the NFDI these research data shall are to be systematically made accessible to the entire German science community and networked both nationally and internationally.
+Within the scope of the NFDI this research data shall systematically be made accessible to the entire German science community and networked both nationally and internationally.
 For the design of the National Research Data Infrastructures, users and providers work together in consortia.

 The NFDI4Objects consortium addresses the needs of researchers and practitioners whose work focuses on the material heritage of around three million years of human and environmental history.
 Our community consists not only of archaeologists, but also of anthropologists, architectural historians, ethnoarchaeologists, geoarchaeologists, archaeobotanists, archaeozoologists, archaeogeneticists, palaeopathologists, archaeophysicists, archaeological conservators and archaeometrists, as well as museums, archives and heritage agencies.
 NFDI4Objects covers the material legacies of past human activities: Artefacts, architecture, archaeological features and anthropogenically shaped landscapes as well as biological or ecological remains.

 In order to fulfil this task, the consortium is pursuing three overarching objectives:

 NFDI4Objects is an initiator and serves to improve digital research and work processes within the specialist communities.
 The consortium advocates the establishment of the FAIR principles and actively accompanies the digital transformation of working methods.

 NFDI4Objects meets the challenge to open up large and complex data sets from research processes, and at the same time to enable sustainable and long-term international access to the digital results of research projects according to the needs of the users.

 NFDI4Objects stands for a joint portfolio of expert advice and reliable, on-demand and secure services in a distributed consortial network.